 You’re an independent contractor, but that doesn’t mean you’re on your own if you experience discriminatory behavior.

 Alan Fan and Neng Zhu didn’t have a typical spring break this year.
-Instead of opting for a trip someplace warm, the Weitzman School of Design students landed weeklong externships at EwingCole—an architecture, engineering, interior design, and planning firm in Philadelphia.
+Instead of opting for a trip someplace warm, the University of Pennsylvania Stuart Weitzman School of Design students landed weeklong externships at EwingCole—an architecture, engineering, interior design, and planning firm in Philadelphia.

 Both in Penn’s graduate architecture program, Fan and Zhu spent five full workdays at the company, attending meetings, diving into some projects, and even making visits to sites under construction, including Penn’s Ringe Squash Courts and Citizens Bank Park.

 On Friday, March 15, 2019 almost 500 students participated in the annual Design Career Connection Day in Houston Hall.
 This year the career fair was extended to four hours and occupied both the Hall of Flags and Bodek Lounge.

 Being successful in your career is not necessarily specific to your choice of field of study or the grades you earn.